Uralstech/uralstech.github.io/_posts/2024-02-25-ezrSquared-Development-Update.md

 The function ***must*** be `constant` and, yes, it is now required if you have parameters for your classes.

-Even with that, I am not sure this will stick around.
+Even with that, I am not sure the syntax will stick around.
 I plan to add something like this:

 ```ezrSquared
 object something_3 do